Tulare, California: Culture

 There is a large population of Portuguese residents in Tulare, many of whom immigrated from the Azores Islands to start farms and dairies in the Central Valley, becoming part of the now famous Central Valley agricultural boom of the 20th century.

 Economy

 Largest employers

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 The backbone of Tulare's economy continues to be its agricultural and dairy industry.
 Tulare is responsible for a significant part of Tulare County's 342,600 dairy cows, which produce more than 8.9 billion pounds of milk each year.
 The nation's largest single-site dairy complex, operated by Land O'Lakes, is located in Tulare.

 Tulare is the home of the Tulare County Fair, held since 1915.
-Tulare is also home to the internationally known World Ag Expo, held annually at the International Agri-Center.
-Since 1968, the three-day event in February is the largest annual agricultural exposition in the world.
-Over 100,000 people from throughout the world visit the Expo annually.
+Tulare is also home to the internationally known World Ag Expo, held annually each February since 1968 at the International Agri-Center.
+The three-day event is the largest annual outdoor agricultural exposition in the United States and considered one of the largest of its kind in the world, with over 100,000 visitors and over 1,200 exhibitors.